Rethinking the

 06. Testing & Validation

-We performed several User interviews to validate early design assumptions:
+We performed several User interviews to validate design assumptions:

 Users appreciated simplicity and automation